 Let’s put it this way: Your brain is made up of 60% fat, and roughly 30% (or more) of those fats are DHA.7

-We source our plant-based omega-3 spray from microalgae farmed in pure waters (not in the ocean), so it’s free from mercury, pesticides, toxic polychlorinated biphenyls (PCBs), heavy metals and other marine pollutants.
+We source our plant-based omega-3 from microalgae farmed in pure waters (not in the ocean), so it’s free from common marine pollutants.
 Better still, every bottle is packed with omega-3s — the equivalent of 6 pounds of high-quality salmon.
-Bonus: it’s flavored with organic oranges.
-Just like the name says, there’s nothing fishy here.

 So if you’re vegan, vegetarian, or just ready to ditch the smell (and taste) of fish oil, you’re in luck.
-Save a fish, spray some algae!
+Save a fish, take some algae!

 Ready to try a vegan omega-3?